PyotrRomanov/MCTreesearch/README.md

 In addition, 2D plots of the random values within a dataset were made to visualize possible patterns that would otherwise not be intuitive.
 Luckily, none of the three seemed to have particularly clear patterns when ordered this way.
 Auto-correlation graphs were also generated using R for all three datasets.
 All these plots are named after their origin sets, Random, Secure and True.

+All these factors lead to the conclusion of Random.org being the best source of random numbers out of the ones tested.
+However, due to accessing these numbers being slow compared to generating them using the secure generator, the secure generator was chosen to be used in the actual MCTS implementation.
+Two different remapping functions were used to get the random numbers in the ranges required by the program.